Home Alpine Treks Camino Francés and Camino Finisterre Trip

 Day

-After breakfast, visit Cathedral of Santiago de Compostela.
-After lunch, private shuttle transfer to the town of Sarria, the most popular starting point for the Camino Francés.
-Explore the town and prepare for your walk.
+After breakfast, begin your Camino experience with a special guided visit to the iconic Cathedral of Santiago de Compostela.
+Following lunch, transfer by private shuttle to Sarria, the most popular starting point for the final 100 km of the Camino Francés.
+Spend the afternoon exploring this charming town, organizing your gear, and preparing for the days ahead.
 Overnight in Sarria.
+Breakfast Included.

 3